vedyan/TTS_API_Final/README.md

 Steps for how to use :

 1. Enter text in Text Box you want to convert into speech
-2. Click on "Convert to Speech" Button - text will be converted and audible
+2. Click on "Convert to Speech" Button - text will be converted and audible - also the audio file will be saved inside "static" folder
 3. if want to continue follow up from step 1 else
 4. Ctrl + c to close the app